-St. Patrick School sponsors three major annual events, our Fall Festival, Gala Dinner Dance, and The Shamrock Open, golf tournament.
-While these are not mandatory events, they provide great fun and participants have the opportunity to experience the spirit of community that is synonymous with St. Patrick School.
+St. Patrick would continue to keep the school in mind when participating in these types of programs.
+St. Patrick School sponsors four major annual events, our Fall Festival, World's Finest Chocolate Sale, Gala Dinner Dance, and The Shamrock Open, golf tournament.
+While these are not mandatory events, they provide great participants have and opportunity to experience the spirit of community that is synonymous with St. Patrick School.
 These events also offer a great opportunity for parents to earn PIP points.